Consumer, Apparel, and Retail Studies, Ph.D.

-In consultation with the student's chair and Advisory/Dissertation Committee, the student will identify a supporting area that will enrich and expand his or her research interest.
+In consultation with the student's chair and Advisory/Dissertation Committee, the student will identify a supporting area that will enrich and expand their research interest.
 The student will take a minimum of 9 credits within this area.

 As approved by the student's chair in consultation with the Advisory/Dissertation Committee.